elizabrock/software-development-curriculum/01-standard-library-ruby-with-tdd/exercises/05-cal/05-cal.md

     23 24 25 26 27 28 29
     30 31

 This is functionally equivalent to calling Unix cal with those arguments (`cal 12 2012`) and the output of your program should match that of Unix cal.
+Focus on writing short, testable, methods.

 ## Printing Years